 Blephamide Ophthalmic Suspension

-BLEPHAMIDE® ophthalmic suspension is a topical anti-inflammatory/anti-infective combination product for ophthalmic use.
+BLEPHAMIDE® ophthalmic suspension is a sterile, topical anti-inflammatory/anti-infective combination product for ophthalmic use.

 Sulfacetamide sodium: N-sulfanilylacetamide monosodium salt monohydrate.

 Prednisolone acetate: 11ß, 17, 21-trihydroxypregna-1, 4-diene-3, 20-dione 21-acetate.

 Actives: sulfacetamide sodium 10%, prednisolone acetate (microfine suspension) 0.2%.

 Inactives: benzalkonium chloride (0.004%); edetate disodium; polysorbate 80; polyvinyl alcohol 1.4%; potassium phosphate, monobasic; purified water; sodium phosphate, dibasic; sodium thiosulfate; hydrochloric acid and/or sodium hydroxide to adjust pH (6.6 to 7.2).